 It is a little tricky to find when first arriving in Sedona, but finally came upon it and parked the car.
 Take a look at the hand drawn map below that worked great to guide us to the trailhead and parking areas.
 DIRECTIONS

 As I mentioned previously, the Mescal parking lot is a little tricky to find if its your first time.
 Many folks parked along the side of the road too.
 Side note: It was a little surprising to see the heavy traffic on the interstate on that Summer Saturday morning.

-There is an additional parking area that requires having an all terrain vehicle to park in this lot, which is a closer trailhead to Devil’s Bridge.
-The road that leads to this parking area is very rugged, steep, and contains many holes and is very sandy.
-So we parked at the Mescal parking area.
+There is an additional parking area that requires having an all terrain vehicle to park in this lot, which is located a bit closer to the trailhead for Devil’s Bridge.
+The road that leads to this parking area is very rugged, steep, and contains many holes and there is loose sand everywhere.
+So we did find a spot and parked at the Mescal parking lot.

 The Bridge hiking trail is rated as easy to moderate scale.
 After reading about others hiking Devil’s Bridge Sedona, we just knew we had to see it for ourselves.
 So, with a little last minute decision making, we committed ourselves to this weekend getaway to the desert.

 We chose to take the longer path since we enjoy hiking tremendously.
 This made our hiking experience a little more fulfilling and to see more of the landscape.
 The hike starting at the Mescal parking area is a little more than 4 miles give or take round trip, so not too bad.
 It is rated as easy to moderate hike.